On this page

 Don’t necessarily assume you can’t afford to get your doctorate degree in social work.
 Tuition and fees aren’t cheap for any doctoral programs, but chances are you’ll be able to find a program that fits both your academic and financial needs.
 Here’s a quick look at the in-state cost of some of today’s most popular online DSW programs, as well as four key ways you can drive that cost down even further.

-Note: DSW programs want motivated, hard-working students who can make a positive impact in the field of social work, and most offer financial assistance for students who show promise and need.
-As any programs you’re interested in about the following financial aid options:
+Note: Most DSW programs are seeking motivated and dedicated students who have the potential to make a positive impact in the field of social work.
+Many of these programs also offer financial assistance to support promising students who have demonstrated a need for financial aid.
+Ask any programs you’re interested in about the following financial aid options:

 Social work scholarships.